arXiv 2308.08155 · Microsoft Research

 Thesis

-MemGPT and Generative Agents provide the memory substrate.
+AutoGen provides the orchestration substrate.
 Belbin provides the complementarity principle.
 Nemeth provides the friction evidence.
 Wegner provides the distributed cognition model.
-AutoGen provides the coordination layer.
-The synthesis is not a new theory — it is the application of established, empirically validated ideas to a new design problem: how do you build a human+agent team with the same rigour you would apply to a production AI system?
-Core Memory is where that rigour starts.
+Edmondson provides the safety construct.
+The synthesis is not a new theory, it is the application of established, empirically validated ideas to a single design problem: how do you orchestrate a human+agent team such that the culture it produces is measurable, falsifiable, and improvable?
+Orchestration choices and cultural signals are not separable.
+They are the same artefact, observed at design time and at run time.

 arXiv 2309